History of Paraguay: Francisco Solano López, 1862–70

-The Paraguayan War
+Paraguayan War

-Solano López accurately assessed the September 1864 Brazilian intervention in Uruguay as a threat not only to Uruguay but to Paraguay as well.
-He was also correct in his assumption that neither Brazil nor Argentina paid much attention to Paraguay's interests when formulating their policies.
-He was clear that preserving Uruguayan independence was crucial to Paraguay's future as a nation.
-Consistent with his plans to start a Paraguayan "third force" between Argentina and Brazil, Solano López committed the nation to Uruguay's aid.
+Solano López assessed the 1864 Brazilian intervention in Uruguay as a threat not only to Uruguay but also to Paraguay.
+Believing that preserving Uruguayan independence was crucial to Paraguay's future as a nation, he committed Paraguay to the aid of Uruguay.

-In early 1864, López warned Brazil against intervening in Uruguay's internal conflict.
-Despite this, Brazil invaded Uruguay in October, 1864.
-On 12 November 1864, Lopez ordered the seizure of a Brazilian warship in Paraguayan territorial waters.
-López followed this with an invasion of the Mato Grosso province of Brazil, in March 1865, an action that proved to be one of Paraguay's few successes during the war.
+Despite López’ warning against intervening in Uruguay's internal conflict, Brazil invaded Uruguay in October 1864.
+On 12 November 1864, López ordered the seizure of a Brazilian warship in Paraguayan territorial waters.
+He followed this in March 1865 with an invasion of the Mato Grosso province of Brazil.

-When Argentina refused Solano López's request for permission for his army to cross Argentine territory to attack the Brazilian province of Río Grande do Sul, Solano López had himself declared a Marshal, and started a war against Argentina.

-This invasion set the stage for the May 1865 signing by Argentina, Brazil, and Uruguay of the Treaty of the Triple Alliance.
+When Argentina refused Solano López's request for permission for his army to cross Argentine territory to attack the Brazilian province of Rio Grande do Sul, Solano López had himself declared a Field marshal and declared war against Argentina.
+This set the stage for the May 1865 signing by Argentina, Brazil, and Uruguay of the Treaty of the Triple Alliance.
 Under the treaty, these nations vowed to destroy Solano López's government.

-Paraguay was not prepared for a big war.
-Its 30,000-man army was the most powerful in Latin America, but its strength was illusory because it lacked trained leadership, a reliable source of weapons and adequate reserves.
-Paraguay lacked the industrial base to replace weapons lost in battle, and the Argentine-Brazilian alliance prevented Solano López from receiving arms from abroad.

-Paraguay's population was only about 450,000 in 1865, a figure lower than the number of people in the Brazilian National Guard, and completely dwarfed by the Allied population of 11 million.
-Even after conscripting every able-bodied male, including children as young as ten, and forcing women to perform all nonmilitary labor, Solano López still could not field an army as large as those of his enemies.
+Paraguay was not prepared for such a war.
+Its army lacked leadership and adequate reserves.
+Importantly, it lacked the industrial base to replace weapons lost in battle, and the Argentine-Brazilian alliance prevented Solano López from receiving arms from abroad.
+Paraguay's population of about 450,000 was dwarfed by the allied population of 11 million.
+Even after conscripting every able-bodied male and forcing women to perform all nonmilitary labor, Solano López was unable to field an army as large as those of his adversaries.